 Benefits for the shareholder:

 - Eating adventures!
-Discover new and delicious foods.
+Discover new and delicious foods (and recipes)!

 Benefits for the farmer:

-- A reliable income in spring, when it is most needed.
+- A reliable income in the early growing season, when it is most needed

 What is CSA?